pachyderm/pachyderm/doc/enterprise/auth/saml/saml_setup.md

-## Overview
+## Setting up SAML

-This guide will walk through testing Pachyderm's experimental SAML support.
+This guide walks you through testing Pachyderm's SAML support, including the following topics:
-These features aren't integrated into mainline Pachyderm yet and aren't available in any official releases.
-This will describe the process of:

-1. Activating Pachyderm enterprise and Pachyderm auth
+1. Activating Pachyderm enterprise and Pachyderm auth.
 1. Configuring Pachyderm's auth system and enabling its SAML ACS (Assertion Consumer Service—the HTTP endpoint to which users will forward SAML assertions).
-1. Logging in to both the dash and CLI
+1. Logging in to both the dash and CLI.
-1. Enabling debug logging in case anything goes wrong
+1. Enabling debug logging in case of issues.

 ## Activation